MostlyEmre/MostlyEmre/README.md

   - `⚛️ React`: Way more fun than I expected!

 📚 **want to learn ...**
-  - `🐍 Python`: I need to learn it for my pleasure.
-I want to work more on machine learning and data, python is a good fit for that.
+  - `🐍 Python`: I want to learn it for pleasure.
+I would like to learn more about machine learning and data, and python is a good fit for that.